bogdanbuzatu04/ComputationalDesign/pages/mydoc/mydoc_massing_process.md

 ---

 # Process of massing
-In Forming we established different criteria we find important to implement in our project.
-This is a recap of the matters we wanted to take into account.

-- Sun casting
+In Massing the data gathered in Configuring will be used and the different criteria elaborated in Planning will be followed.
+The criteria are as following:

 - Shadow casting
-- Keeping bike path clear
+- Creating a plaza
 - Agent-based function placement using distance optimization per function
 - Comfortable housing
 - Giving natural light